vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-SSHEnabledStatus.md

 ## Synopsis

-Returns the SSH status on an ESXi host.
+Returns the SSH status on an ESX host.

 ## Syntax